 When someone steals from a business with a bank on site the crime charges escalate.
 Whether the crime is going to be charged as a bank robbery, robbery, burglary, or as petty or grand theft is fact-driven.
 The charge depends on what the evidence shows, what any video footage shows, and if there are any witnesses.
 Factors such as weapon use will also be taken into consideration.

-Choosing Gurovich, Berk & Associates
+Choosing Gurovich, Berk & Associates in los angeles, CA

-Our attorneys have over 35 years combined experience handling theft related charges from petty theft or grand theft, to burglary or robbery, as well as other theft-related violations.
+Our Los Angeles Theft attorneys have over 35 years combined experience handling theft related charges from petty theft or grand theft, to burglary or robbery, as well as other theft-related violations.
 We handle local cases as well as out-of-state cases, and we pride ourselves in obtaining the best possible outcome for our clients because we really care for them.